-noun, plural par·a·po·di·a [par-uh-poh-dee-uh] /ˌpær əˈpoʊ di ə/.
+noun, plural par·a·po·di·a [par-uh-poh-dee-uh]. /ˌpær əˈpoʊ di ə/.
 Zoology.

-Example sentences from the Web for parapodia
+Example sentences from the Web for parapodium

 The lobes of the parapodia are widely separated and fringed with membrane, appearing like double parapodia.The Sea-beach at Ebb-tide|Augusta Foote Arnold